renich/lyrics/en/Gustavo Cerati/soul.rst

     # A
     Singularly
     chart of uniqueness,
-    being drawn under sheets
+    gets undrawn under sheets
     of faeries.

     # B
     Scattered to fractions,
     by fantasies,
     it's what you wanted...
-    infinity.
+    Smells like carmine.

     # A
     If I may, let's keep, together,
     attention,
-    for beginnings of millennia
+    for beginnings of millennia.

     # B
     Scattered to fractions,